casting-video/react-native-camera/docs/RNCamera.md

  Supported options:

  - `quality`.
 This option specifies the quality of the video to be taken.
 The possible values are:
    - `RNCamera.Constants.VideoQuality.2160p`.
       - `ios` Specifies capture settings suitable for 2160p (also called UHD or 4K) quality (3840x2160 pixel) video output.
       - `android` Quality level corresponding to the 2160p (3840x2160) resolution.
 (Android Lollipop and above only!).
    - `RNCamera.Constants.VideoQuality.1080p`.
      - `ios` Specifies capture settings suitable for 1080p quality (1920x1080 pixel) video output.
       - `android` Quality level corresponding to the 1080p (1920 x 1080) resolution.
    - `RNCamera.Constants.VideoQuality.720p`.
      - `ios` Specifies capture settings suitable for 720p quality (1280x720 pixel) video output.
      - `android` Quality level corresponding to the 720p (1280 x 720) resolution.
    - `RNCamera.Constants.VideoQuality.480p`.
      - `ios` Specifies capture settings suitable for VGA quality (640x480 pixel) video output.
      - `android` Quality level corresponding to the 480p (720 x 480) resolution.
    - `RNCamera.Constants.VideoQuality.4:3`.
      - `ios` Specifies capture settings suitable for VGA quality (640x480 pixel) video output.
 (Same as RNCamera.Constants.VideoQuality.480p).
      - `android` Quality level corresponding to the 480p (720 x 480) resolution but with video frame width set to 640.
+   - `RNCamera.Constants.VideoQuality.288p`.
+     - `ios` Specifies capture settings suitable for CIF quality (352x288 pixel) video output.
+     - `android` Not supported.

     If nothing is passed the device's highest camera quality will be used as default.
  - `iOS` `codec`.
 This option specifies the codec of the output video.
 Setting the codec is only supported on `iOS >= 10`.
 The possible values are: